Bounded Expectation of Label Assignment: Dataset Annotation by Supervised Splitting with Bias-Reduction Techniques

 There is no closed-form solution for the maximum of $\bound$.
-However, since it is a univariate, unimodal function, ternary search \cite{cormen2009introduction, knuth1997art} can approximate the maximum to the desired accuracy after logarithmic executions of $\bound$.
-The unimodality of the bound $\bound$ can be seen because it is the sum of a function linear in $\buffer$, and a product of a concave quadratic function and a log-concave function.
+However, since it is a univariate, unimodal function, ternary search \citep{cormen2009introduction, knuth1997art} can approximate the maximum to the desired accuracy after logarithmic executions of $\bound$.
+The bound $\bound$ is unimodal because it is the sum of a function linear in $\buffer$ and a product of a concave quadratic function and a log-concave function.
 Since such a product is itself log-concave and therefore unimodal, and the linear function has no effect on unimodality, the overall bound is unimodal and amenable to ternary search.

+Performing these substitutions and choosing the optimal $\buffer$ gives us our lower bound on the expected proportion of correctly labeled points:

 Importantly, since each node's estimate is a lower bound on its expected number of correctly labeled examples, the sum of all nodes' estimates also bounds the expected value of the entire tree's number of correctly labeled examples.
 This fact follows the linearity of expectation.
-Thus, when GSAL chooses the node-action pair that most increases the estimated bound, it is greedily choosing to improve the overall estimate of expected total correct labels.
+Thus, when \algo chooses the node-action pair that most increases the estimated bound, it is heuristically choosing to improve the estimate of expected total correct labels.